nicktgr15/nicktgr15.github.io-src/content/Building-and-benchmarking-my-own-deep-learning-server.md

 </table>

 The plan was to use a recent platform (Kaby Lake) in order to be as power efficient as possible and have the ability to upgrade components in the future.
-It was quite difficult to find a GTX 1070 ti in stock online, for the record. amazon.co.uk didn't have any available.
+It was quite difficult to find a GTX 1070 ti in stock online, for the record, http://amazon.co.uk didn't have any available.

 <img style="width:70%;margin:auto;display:block;" src="/images/pc.png"/>

-Taking into account the current price of `p2.xlarge` spot instance on AWS ($0.38 USD/0.27 GBP per hour)  the above money would buy me `127` days of usage while with the standard price (0.70 GBP per hour) that numbe would be `49` days.
+Taking into account the current price of `p2.xlarge` spot instance on AWS ($0.38 USD/0.27 GBP per hour) with the money spent to build my server I could buy `127` days of usage while with the standard price (0.70 GBP per hour) that number would be `49` days.

 ##### Power Consumption / Temperatures